fanbyprinciple/d2l-fanbyprinciple/Readme.md

 4. In Section 2.6.2, the first test is more accurate.
 Why not run the first test twice rather than run both the first and second tests?

-dont know

-both experiment may not be independent i missed the point of experiment
+* dont know.
+Both experiment may not be independent i missed the point of experiment

 ## Documentation